 Address Waste and Diets

-By shifting diets and addressing food waste, the global demand for food can significantly drop.
-Eating lower on the food chain and ensuring what’s grown gets eaten is a powerful combination that lowers farming inputs, land-clearing, and all associated emissions.
+Shifting diets and addressing food waste can significantly reduce the global demand for food.
+Eating lower on the food chain and ensuring what’s grown gets eaten is a powerful combination that lowers farming inputs, land clearing, and associated emissions.

-When land and ecosystems are deliberately protected, activities that release carbon from vegetation and soil are stopped before they start.
-In addition, improving food production on existing farmland may reduce the pressure on other, nearby landscapes, thereby sparing them from clearing.
+When we deliberately protect land and ecosystems, we stop activities that release carbon from vegetation and soil before they start.
+In addition, improving food production on existing farmland may reduce the pressure on other, nearby landscapes, sparing them from clearing.

 Shift Agriculture Practices

 Farming and forestry practices can also support the role of land in removing greenhouse gases from the atmosphere.
-Many solutions that stop land-based emissions also enhance carbon sinks (explored below).
+Many solutions that stop land-based emissions also enhance carbon sinks.
 Solutions in this sector are significant for improving food security and agricultural resilience as well, because many of them contribute to a more robust food system, better able to withstand climate impacts.